 Locally our Shed is being supported by the Council for Voluntary Service Uttlesford (CVSU) and by the Essex Shed Network.

-We open all day Wednesday and Thursday and Friday mornings from 9am to noon.
+We normally open Monday to Friday mornings from 9am to 1pm.
+Although we are currently shut due to the Covid Lockdwn.
 If you would like to get involved then contact us.

 One of our first pieces of donated equipment is a Pole Lathe.
 So if you are interested in green wood working and want to learn about wood turning the old fashioned way then contact us.
 We now also have an electric lathe which is much easier to use and a number of our team are experienced in wood turning and would be happy to give some lessons in wood turning.